EdgarasSp/tt-beauty-services-app/README.md

 The site can be improved with:

-* Better appointmnet management allowing stylist to create availability schedule and site visitors to book available slots based on the service choosen.
+* Better appointment management allowing stylist to create availability schedule and site visitors to book available slots based on the service chosen.

-Additionally it woul be  grate to create profile page to allow users to:
+Additionally it would be grate to create profile page to allow users to:

 * View and mange booked appointments
-* Receive loyalty points for future sicounts
+* Receive loyalty points for future discounts

 Site would also benefit with:
-* payment processor
+* Payment processor
-* disount/coupon process.
+* discount/coupon process.
-* email comunication workflow
+* Email communication workflow

 #
 ## Device and Browser Testing